 And funnel cakes always epitomize carnivals, fairs, and festivals.
 This BBQ festival was no exception, so my hubby had his sweet tooth satisfied nicely!

 I just had to give this Italian Ice a try. . .
-“Rita’s” is a commonly seen chain in many states and this strawberry ice sure hit the spot on what was another extremely hot summer day here in the South!
+“Rita’s” is a common chain in many states and this strawberry ice sure hit the spot on what was another extremely hot summer day here in the South!
 With this to help cool us off, we ended our lazy afternoon by simply sitting in the shade of a tree while a wonderful breeze blew in as we sat and listened to some cool live jazz and blues tunes.

 Overall, it was a yummy and enjoyable day for a lot of hungry, happy, and social people who love to sample and support great regional fare and some good live music.
 With a little kids amusement rides section, even a lot of kids had a good time.
 And that’s always a good thing!